Feldherren/PTU-trainer-generator/README.md

 # PTU-trainer-generator
 Random generator for PTU trainers (and pokemon teams).
-Currently just acts as a pokedex, however.
+Also a pokedex.

+Now actually generates (partial) trainers and pokemon.